 For those serious about growing their wealth please read, The Average Net Worth For The Above Average Married Couple.

-Thoroughly updated on 1/9/2015 to account for the five-year long bull market we’ve been experiencing!
+Thoroughly updated on 2/9/2015 to account for the five-year long bull market we’ve been experiencing!
+If he’s buying himself fancy cars, fancy toys, and fancy clothes, but isn’t matching his spend on you, send him this post!

 Sam @ Financial Samurai – “Slicing Through Money’s Mysteries”